jadref/buffer_bci/README.md

 ## QuickStart

-Read the readme.txt file in either of the games, imaginedMovement, or matrixSpeller directories for instructions on how to startup and run those demos.
+Read the readme.txt file in either of the games, EEGBCITutorial, imaginedMovement, matrixSpeller directories for instructions on how to startup and run those demos.
 (Note: all demos require Matlab/Octave_java+QtHandles to run correctly!)